Careers Education, Information, Advice and Guidance (CEIAG)

 It will help all learners to develop their capacity to make decisions and will also develop their personal qualities to enable them to live satisfying and effective lives in a changing society in which paid employment is a part.

 For further information about CEIAG please contact us

 Please see the latest Statutory Guidance on Careers guidance and access for education and training providers which was last updated and released by the government on 16/10/18.
 This guidance is part of the government’s Careers strategy: making the most of everyone’s skills and talents.

 CEIAG in Schools

-We are providing impartial advice and guidance and are working with local employers, sixth forms, further education colleges, universities and apprenticeship providers to ensure that students are given as much information as possible to help them decide on their career choices.
+Government recognises that the work needed to meet all eight Benchmarks will vary for individual schools.
+Government’s expectation is that schools begin to work towards the Benchmarks now and meet them by the end of 2020.
+EBSI have been working with their schools and are providing impartial advice and guidance and are also working with local employers, sixth forms, colleges, universities and apprenticeship providers and encouraging them to come into schools to help share their guidance and experience also and to ensure that students are given as much information as possible to help them decide on their career choices.

 The schools which EBSI is working with are using Compass which is an online self-evaluation tool and they have been using this to assess how their careers support compares against the Gatsby Benchmarks and the national average.
 Schools have been encouraged to baseline themselves using this tool, consider the opportunities to improve their careers programme based on their confidential results, and track their progress against the Benchmarks over time.